-Designed to prepare students for careers in professional theatre, the B.F.A. in Acting is a four-year sequence of courses in acting, voice, movement and dance.
-Coursework is augmented with a wide variety of public performances to provide students experience in different theatrical styles.
-Acting majors audition for mainstage and student workshop productions beginning in the second term of their first year.
+Designed to prepare students for careers in professional theatre, the BFA Acting degree program is a four-year sequence of courses in acting, voice, movement and dance.
+Coursework is supplemented by a wide variety of public performances to provide students experience in different theatrical styles.
+Acting majors audition for mainstage and student workshop productions beginning in the second semester of your freshman year.

-The senior year is highlighted by a nine-week internship with a professional casting director in New York City or Los Angeles.
+The senior year is highlighted by a ten-week internship centered around the students' interest.
+Many take an internship with a professional casting director in New York City while others choose agents, directors and choreographers in Chicago, NYC or LA.
+Otterbein has relationships built with industry leaders in NYC that include, Telsey + Co, Jay Binder, Tara Rubin, Jim Carnahan (Roundabout Theatre), Michael Cassara Casting, Law & Order SVU, among others.
 Students function as readers for professional auditions, meet agents, directors and producers, and begin the process of networking with people in the profession.
-Acting majors may also audition to participate in the Senior Showcase, produced in New York City and Los Angeles for agents and casting directors in April.
+Acting majors are also eligible to participate in the Senior Showcase, produced in New York City for agents and casting directors in March.